-At the time of this publishing Schiffert Health Center, the Virginia Tech health clinic, will be available to non-students or conference guests during summer 2024.
-Medical needs exceeding the capability of the Schiffert Health Center or other urgent care providers in the area will be referred to the Montgomery Regional Medical Hospital, which is a modern, comprehensive medical facility, located less than five miles from campus.
-If students need to visit an urgent care facility or hospital, a staff member will accompany them.
+Schiffert Health Center, the Virginia Tech health clinic, will be available to non-students or conference guests during summer 2025.
+Medical needs exceeding the capability of the Schiffert Health Center or other urgent care providers in the area will be referred to the Montgomery Regional Medical Hospital, which is a modern, comprehensive medical facility located less than five miles from campus.
+If students need to visit Schiffert, an urgent care facility, or a hospital, a staff member will accompany them, but will not accompany them to the exam room.
 Forms will be provided for parents/guardians to sign to allow their child to obtain emergency treatment until the parents/guardians are contacted.

 The Virginia Governor's School for Agriculture carries an accident and sickness insurance policy that may cover a small amount of the initial cost of any medical event that occurs with the students during the Virginia Governor's School for Agriculture.
-If the cost of treatment exceeds the maximum coverage, the parent/legal guardian will be billed directly and will be responsible for the remainder.
+If the cost of treatment exceeds the maximum coverage, the parent/guardian will be billed directly and will be responsible for the remainder.
 Pre-existing conditions are not covered under the Governor's School's policy.
 Parents and guardians must disclose all medical information for the safety of their child.

-Many insurance providers require a referral in order to authorize payment for medical care.
-If the parents/guardians' insurance provider requires a referral they will need to make the necessary arrangements with their primary care physician.
-Some medically related expenses and medications are not covered by insurance (e.g., co-payments for a physician's visit, replacing eyeglasses/contacts, orthodontic repair, prescriptions).
+Many insurance providers require a referral to authorize payment for medical care.
+If the parents/guardians' insurance provider requires a referral, they will need to make the necessary arrangements with their primary care physician.
+Some medical expenses and medications are not covered by insurance (e.g., co-payments for a physician's visit, replacing eyeglasses/contacts, orthodontic repair, prescriptions).
 Parents/Guardians should discuss how to cover these unpredictable expenses with their child.